derekgstevens/derekgstevens.github.io/_drafts/building_an_app_with_react_webpack_frontend.md

 ---
 layout: post
-title: Building an App with React and Webpack: The Frontend
+title: Building an App with React and Webpack The Frontend
-categories: frontend, react, webpack
 ---

 * Babel